jonathan-vella/azure-arc-enabled-sql-server/arc-sql-faq/README.md

 ### How does SQL Server enabled by Azure Arc license management work with associated services?

-The associated services (such as SSRS, SSIS, SSAS, and Power BI Report Server) are represented as SQL Server instances in Azure Resource Manager (ARM) with a `service_type` property reflecting if it is an engine or an associated service installation.
+The associated services are represented as SQL Server instances in Azure Resource Manager (ARM) with a `service_type` property:

-Key points:
+**Supported associated services:**
+- SQL Server Analysis Services (SSAS)
+- SQL Server Integration Services (SSIS)
+- SQL Server Reporting Services (SSRS)
+- Power BI Report Server

+**Key billing points:**
+- Associated services **require a separate license only when installed as a standalone instance** (without SQL Server Database Engine on the same machine)
+- When installed with SQL Server Database Engine, no separate license is required
+- If a p-core license is activated as PAYG in the corresponding scope and the machine is configured to use it, standalone associated services are **not individually billed**

+**Feature availability:**
-- Associated services can be connected to Azure Arc
+- ✅ Connect to Azure Arc
-- Pay-as-you-go billing is available for all service types
+- ✅ Pay-as-you-go billing
-- ESU subscriptions are available for all service types
+- ✅ ESU subscriptions
-- SQL Server inventory includes all service types
+- ✅ SQL Server inventory
-- Most advanced features (Best Practices Assessment, Migration Assessment, etc.) are available only for SQL Server Database Engine
+- ✅ Automatic updates
+- ✅ Operate with least privilege
+- ❌ Best Practices Assessment (Database Engine only)
+- ❌ Migration Assessment (Database Engine only)
+- ❌ Monitoring (Database Engine only)

 Review [Manage licensing and billing](https://learn.microsoft.com/en-us/sql/sql-server/azure-arc/manage-license-billing?view=sql-server-ver17) and [Extended Security Updates](https://learn.microsoft.com/en-us/sql/sql-server/azure-arc/extended-security-updates?view=sql-server-ver17) for details.